katatunix/polly/readme.md

 * The two useful actions `restart.bat` (for restarting rig) and `killminer.bat` (for killing `Claymores` miner process so the miner will be re-executed again) are also provided.
 If you are not using `Claymores`, open `killminer.bat` and replace `EthDcrMiner64.exe` with your miner process name.
 Miner process name can be seen in `Task Manager`.

 ## NoDevFee
-* The `NoDevFee` feature is based on https://github.com/Demion/nodevfee and currently only works with Stratum protocol and non-SSL connections.
+* The `NoDevFee` feature is based on https://github.com/Demion/nodevfee and currently only works with Stratum protocol and non-SSL pool connections.
-* If you are using `Claymores 11.1+` and a pool that supports SSL connections like `ethermine.org`, please add `-allpools 1` to the config of `Claymores` (to avoid `Claymores` using SSL connections for his DevFee mining), then open file `pool.txt` of `Polly` and specify your main pool connection (non-SSL of course), e.g. `asia1.ethermine.org:4444`.
-By this way, `Polly` will force `Claymores` to mine on your main pool instead of his DevFee pools.
+* Please make sure all of your pools (including the main one and failover ones) are non-SSL connections.
+* If your miner uses SSL connections in its `DevFee` period, please try to avoid this behavior.
+For example, with `Claymores 11.1+` and `ethermine.org`:
+    * Add `-allpools 1` to the config of `Claymores`.
+    * Open file `pools.txt` of `Polly` and specify all of your pools here.
+This includes the main one and failover ones of both ETH and DCR mining.
+The main pool of ETH mining must be speficied first.

 ## Donations
 If you love this tool, you can buy me a cup of coffee via: